hkyt0404/flask-arithmetic-calculator/README.md

 # 🧮 Flask Scientific Calculator

-A modern **Flask-based scientific calculator** built using Python, HTML, CSS and JavaScript.
+A modern **Flask-based calculator** built using Python, HTML, CSS and JavaScript.

 ## 🚀 Features